The life of an EY consultant in Western Europe

 Interviewee: My favorite thing on Thursdays is to check early if my flight will on time, so I have no rush at the airport or can enjoy the extra time gained in the lounge.

-StrategyCase.com: How does a typical day look in your consultant life? (e.g., distribution between client meetings, problem-solving, analytical work in excel, slide preparation etc.)
+StrategyCase.com: How does a typical day look in your consultant life? (e.g., distribution between client meetings, problem-solving, analytical work in Excel, slide preparation, etc.)

 Interviewee: Most of my work is spent on topics related to my current projects.
 It strongly differs from engagement to engagement, but usually, I spend my days with client meetings, some excel/data work, slide creation, and ad hoc tasks that come up.
-On Fridays, I can usually spare some time on career talks with my counselor and internal projects (go-to-market initiatives or other internal projects I’m working on).
+On Fridays, I can usually spare some time for career talks with my counselor and internal projects (go-to-market initiatives or other internal projects I’m working on).

 StrategyCase.com: What are the typical hours you work during the week and on Friday?
 How about weekend work?

-Interviewee: There are peaks and there are more relaxed projects, but in general, working hours are very fair for consulting, with especially on Fridays regularly leaving around 5 pm latest.
+Interviewee: There are peaks and there are more relaxed projects, but in general, working hours are very fair for consulting, especially on Fridays regularly leaving around 5 pm latest.
 Weekends are off 99% of the time.
 Yes, I have worked weekends before, but on average once or twice a year.

 StrategyCase.com: How do you unwind during the week and on weekends?